hadret/debug/README.md

 is not an option, there's always possibility to add specific [capabilities](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities) instead (depending on what's needed, for example for `strace` probably `--cap-add` for `sys_admin` and `sys_ptrace` would be necessary).
 If network is of no interest the `--net` part can be omitted completely.
-If not tracing is necessary, then the attached command can be simplified even further:
+If no tracing is necessary, then the attached command can be simplified even further:

 ```